Innovative Alternatives for the treatment of sciatic pain

 In recent years, regenerative medicine has emerged as a promising alternative in the treatment of low back and radicular pain.
 Among the most widely used options are:

-- Platelet Rich Plasma (PRP): Stimulates the regeneration of damaged tissue by releasing growth factors.
+- Platelet-rich plasma (PRP): Stimulates regeneration of damaged tissue by releasing growth factors.

 Epidural application of these treatments has the potential to reduce inflammation and improve nerve and disc tissue regeneration, although long-term studies are still required to determine their ultimate effectiveness.